UK trade: October 2024

 Since the UK left the EU on 31 January 2020, the arrangements for how the UK trades with the EU changed.

 We advise caution when interpreting and drawing conclusions from these statistics.
-Our Impact of trade in goods data collection changes on UK trade statistics: summary of adjustments and the structural break from 2021 article provides more detail.
+Our article, Impact of trade in goods data collection changes on UK trade statistics: summary of adjustments and the structural break from 2021, provides more detail.

 Data sources

-Data from the International Passenger Survey (IPS) are the main source for travel services, historically making up around 8% of total imports.
-The survey has now fully resumed following the suspension in 2020.
+Data from the International Passenger Survey (IPS) are the main source for travel services.
+The survey has now resumed following the suspension in 2020, with data for Northern Ireland not currently being recorded.

 Unless otherwise specified, data within this bulletin are in current prices and have not been adjusted to remove the effects of inflation.
 In line with international standards, our headline trade statistics contain the UK's exports and imports of non-monetary gold.
-View our National Accounts articles: A brief explanation of non-monetary gold in national accounts for more information.
+More information can be found in our National Accounts article: A brief explanation of non-monetary gold in national accounts.

 Method